 'How to prevent cyberbullying?'
 This is a question that most parents are seeking answers to.
 Read on to understand what you can do to prevent cyberbullying

 By Prabhjyot Kaur • 8 min read

-With more and more children entering cyberspace via social media, cyberbullying is a problem that is becoming increasingly common.
-Cyberbullying is the targeting of a child – teen or pre-teen – using the Internet and digital technology.
-It can take many forms, including threats, harassment and humiliation.
-The term is used when both perpetrator and victim are minors (when the perpetrators are adults, it escalates to cyber-harassment or cyber-stalking).
+With more and more children stepping into cyberspace via social media, incidence of cyberbullying is becoming increasingly common.
+So, what exactly is cyberbullying?
+It is about bullying a child – teen or pre-teen – using the Internet and digital technology.
+Cyberbullying can take many forms, including threats, harassment and humiliation.
+The term 'cyberbullying' is used when both the perpetrator and the victim are minors (and when the perpetrators are adults, it is called cyber-harassment or cyber-stalking).

-- Has low self-esteem
+- Having low self-esteem

 What you can do to protect your child from cyberbullying

 Parents need to reassure their child that she will not be punished if she reveals that she is being cyberbullied.
 They should repeatedly tell their child that she is not to be blamed for being bullied on the Internet.
 Usually, if the child can be encouraged to open up to a parent or any other responsible adult, the issue can be sorted out quickly.
 Here's what parents can do to protect their child from cyberbullying:

 - Be aware: Parents must develop awareness about cyberbullying and talk about cases of cyberbullying.

 - Discourage bullying: Parents must insist that their child must not send mean or damaging messages, or suggestive pictures and messages.
 Strict punishments, such as confiscation of cell phones and revoking of privileges, must be enforced for breaking this rule.

 - Ensure password protection: The child must be made to understand to not reveal passwords to anyone except a parent, or write it down where it can be accessed by the parents.